SnpM/scraipe/docs/get_started/using_llm_analyzers.md

 ## Conclusion

-The topic & sentiment analyzer we configured can be plugged into a [basic workflow](../get_started/basic_workflow.md) for your project's needs.
+The topic & sentiment analyzer we configured can plugged into a [basic workflow](../get_started/basic_workflow.md).
 Consider pairing this analyzer with [NewsScraper][scraipe.extended.NewsScraper] to feed it the most relevant content from news sites.

 Check out [celebrities_example.ipynb](https://github.com/SnpM/scraipe/blob/main/examples/celebrities_example.ipynb) for an advanced workflow using [`NewsScraper`][scraipe.extended.NewsScraper] and [`OpenAiAnalyzer`][scraipe.extended.OpenAiAnalyzer].

-To integrate other LLMs, check out how to [write custom LLM scrapers](../advanced_usage/./extending_llm_analyzers.md).
+To integrate other LLms, check out how to [Custom LLM Analyzers](../advanced_usage/./extending_llm_analyzers.md).